 Once all the necrotic tissue is removed and there is evidence of granulation tissue, the plastic surgeon should be consulted.
 In most cases, primary closure is not possible, and hence the plastic surgeon may be required to reconstruct the soft tissues and close the wound with a muscle flap.
 If there is no adequate natural skin available for a skin graft, then one may need to use artificial skin.

 Another method of treatment includes the use of hyperbaric oxygenation.
 While the literature does suggest this modality can be used, most of these patients are in the intensive care unit attached to a variety of medical equipment, thus making the journey to the hyperbaric oxygen therapy facility difficult.
 For small wounds, hyperbaric oxygen therapy may be effective, but for large wounds, there is no evidence that this therapy improves healing or prolongs life.
 Finally, it should be noted that hyperbaric oxygen therapy is an adjunctive treatment and not a substitute for surgical debridement.

 HBO treatment may be useful when the patient is stable.
 Some data show that this treatment can help reduce mortality.
 HBO is not a substitute for surgery but a complementary treatment.

 Toxic shock syndrome

-Necrotizing fasciitis is a serious life-threatening infection with mortality rates exceeding 30%.
-Poor prognosis has been linked to certain streptococcal strains, advanced age, uncontrolled diabetes, state of immunosuppression and delated surgery.
+Necrotizing fasciitis is a serious life-threatening infection with mortality rates ranging from 20 to 80%.
+Poor prognosis has been linked to certain streptococcal strains, advanced age, uncontrolled diabetes, state of immunosuppression, and delayed surgery.
 Even people who survive have a prolonged recovery with significant functional deficits.